 In the cryptocurrency market, the following variables are considered for the fear and greed index:

-- Bitcoin price trends and trading volume are compared and combined with 30-day and 90-day average values.
+Bitcoin price trends and trading volume are compared and combined with 30-days and 90-days average values.

 In the stock market, the following variables are considered for the fear and greed index: (Source: CNN Business)

 Market momentum is measured by the “Standard and Poor’s Index – S&P 500” against the 125-day moving average index.

 Stock price strength is measured by the number of shares that have traded at the highest and lowest prices of the past 52 weeks.